-- When using a cloth face covering, make sure: - The mouth and nose are fully covered - The covering fits snugly against the sides of the face so there are no gaps - You do not have any difficulty breathing while wearing the cloth face covering - The cloth face covering can be tied or otherwise secured to prevent slipping - Avoid touching your face as much as possible. - Keep the covering clean. - Wash hands with soap and water or use an alcohol-based (non-methanol based) hand sanitizer immediately, before putting on, after touching or adjusting, and after removing the cloth face covering. - Do not share with anyone else unless it has been washed and dried first. - You should be the only person handling your face covering.
+- When using a face covering, make sure - The mouth and nose are fully covered - The covering fits snugly against the sides of the face so there are no gaps - You do not have any difficulty breathing while wearing the face covering - The face covering should be tied, looped around the ears or otherwise secured to prevent slipping - Avoid touching your face as much as possible. - Keep the covering clean. - Wash hands with soap and water or use an alcohol-based (non-methanol based) hand sanitizer immediately, before putting on, after touching or adjusting, and after removing the cloth face covering. - Do not share with anyone else unless it has been washed and dried first. - You should be the only person handling your face covering.